Worker's Compensation FAQ

 A. If she passed out while standing at a work station and hit the floor, the answer would be no. There is case law which suggests that the risk of that injury is a personal risk.
 But, where the employee is driving, or up on a ladder, or in some other position of increased risk due to the employment, the injury sustained as a result of that increased risk is compensable, even though the cause for passing out was a personal risk.
 This is basic risk analysis - which of the risks is the more significant cause for the injury.

-Q. IF WE RESOLVE A WORKER'S COMPENSATION CLAIM BY A WAY OF SECTION 15 SETTLEMENT, WILL THIS PRECLUDE US FROM RECOVERING FROM THE "3RDPARTY"?
+Q. IF WE RESOLVE A WORKERS' COMPENSATION CLAIM BY A WAY OF SECTION 15 SETTLEMENT, WILL THIS PRECLUDE US FROM RECOVERING FROM THE "3RD PARTY"?

-A. Section 15 can be interpreted to mean that the Act does not apply and if the Act does not apply, then Section 13 regarding liens probably does not apply either.
+A. Section 15 can be interpreted to mean that the Act does not apply, and if the Act does not apply, then Section 13 regarding liens probably does not apply either.
 Since the third party settlement will likely terminate liability, the need for a Section 15 may not be as great as would otherwise be the case.
-And, depending on the statute of limitation, the time to reopen may be so short as to not justify the risk.
+And, depending on the statute of limitations, the time to reopen may be so short as to not justify the risk.

 Q. WE HAD AN ACCIDENT WHERE AN EQUIPMENT OPERATOR STRUCK A LARGE YELLOW METAL BEAM.
 WHILE TALKING WITH HIM THERE WAS A STRONG ODOR OF ALCOHOL.
 IT IS THE EMPLOYER'S POLICY TO REQUEST A BREATHALYZER TEST.
 THIS CAME BACK POSITIVE, AN HOUR AFTER THE ACCIDENT AT .02.
-MY QUESTION IS HOW WOULD THE WORKER'S COMPENSATION BOARD LOOK AT THE SITUATION IF I DENIED THIS CLAIM?
+MY QUESTION IS HOW WOULD THE WORKERS' COMPENSATION BOARD LOOK AT THE SITUATION IF I DENIED THIS CLAIM?

 A. The level for presumed intoxication in Indiana is .08 grams per deciliter of blood.
 If this person was .02, then there would not be a presumption that he was intoxicated.
 The employer would have to prove that he was intoxicated and that the intoxication was the proximate cause for the accident.
-The cause issue is often difficult because the employer would also potentially need to disprove other alleged causes.
+The cause issue is often difficult, because the employer would also potentially need to disprove other alleged causes.
 For example, if he says that he was distracted by a girl in a yellow dress calling to him, we might need to prove that there were no girls in yellow dresses there that morning.
 If he says that his vision was blocked by his load, the employer would need to establish that the load was too small to block his vision.
 The level of alcohol by breathalyzer is probably also subject to significant challenge.
 For the purposes of the Act, the employer would have to establish the accuracy of that and its relationship to the legal standard of .08 grams per deciliter of blood.
 If he was really .02, he is legal to drive an auto on I-69.
 This, it may be hard to prove that he was not capable of driving a forklift.

 A. TTD is defined by the inability to do one's regular work.
-The employer can relieve itself on the obligation to pay TTD by providing restricted work.
+The employer can relieve itself of the obligation to pay TTD by providing restricted work.
 If the employer cannot do so, then TTD continues until the point of MMI is reached.
 The plant closure cannot relieve the employer of the TTD obligation or shift that obligation to the U/C system.

 Robert Fanning